-- (1) Audit Fees consist of fees for the audit of our annual consolidated financial statements, the review of our interim consolidated financial statements, the review of financial information included in our filings with the SEC (including our secondary public offering in September 2012) and other professional services provided in connection with statutory and regulatory filings or engagements. - (2) Audit-Related Fees consist of fees for professional services rendered in connection with acquisitions and for the audit of our 401(k) retirement savings plan. - (3) Tax Fees consist of the aggregate fees billed in 2012 and 2011 for professional services rendered for tax compliance, tax advice and tax planning.
+(1) Audit Fees consist of fees for the audit of our annual consolidated financial statements, the review of our interim consolidated financial statements, the review of financial information included in our filings with the SEC (including our common stock offerings) and other professional services provided in connection with statutory and regulatory filings or engagements.

+(2) Audit-Related Fees consist of fees for professional services rendered in connection with acquisitions and for the audit of our 401(k) retirement savings plan.

+(3) Tax Fees consist of the aggregate fees billed in 2013 and 2012 for professional services rendered for tax compliance, tax advice and tax planning.
 Such fees primarily related to federal and state tax compliance, planning and consulting.